Metabolic syndromeInsulin resistance syndrome; Syndrome X

 - Extra weight around the middle and upper parts of the body (central obesity).
 This body type may be described as "apple-shaped."

 - Insulin resistance -- Insulin is a hormone produced in the pancreas.
 Insulin is needed to help control the amount of sugar in the blood.
 Insulin resistance means that some cells in the body use insulin less effectively than normal.
-As a result, blood sugar level rises, which causes insulin to rise.
+As a result, blood sugar level rises, which causes insulin production to rise.
 This may increase the amount of body fat.

 Other risk factors include: